 Maximize quality of life, perceived well-being, and life satisfaction

-Provide effective rehabilitative, medical, ...
+Provide effective rehabilitative, medical, nursing, and ...